-Spiking the Vitamin D2 Content of Mushrooms: Is it Therapeutic?
+Is the Vitamin D Content of Mushrooms Therapeutic?

 By now most of us should know that mushrooms provide one of the few ways to naturally supplement vitamin D – outside of some healthy sunshine.

 However, the unfortunate fact is that most culinary mushrooms provide only small amounts of vitamin D by themselves.
 Furthermore, there is the question of whether D2 – primarily produced by mushrooms – is therapeutic.

 But did you know that you can significantly turn up the vitamin D2 dial on practically every type of mushroom with a simple step?

 Recent research has firmly established that placing most mushrooms – after they are picked and even dried – into the sun or another source of UV-B radiation will dramatically increase their vitamin D levels.